 Responding to an NOI and disputing an HLO action

-If you receive a NOI from HLO you should not ignore it.
+If you receive a NOI from the HLO you should not ignore it.
 All NOIs come with a Notice of Right to Request a Hearing.

 If you receive a NOI, you must respond within the time designated if you would like to contest the allegations or negotiate a settlement.
 In most cases, a licensee has 30 days to request a hearing, and the hearing request must be in writing.
 Hearings are held before an independent administrative law judge through the Office of Administrative Hearings.

-Failure to respond to a NOI by requesting a hearing is considered a default of your rights, and HLO may proceed with disciplinary action.
-A NOI that is not responded to within the allotted time will result in HLO issuing a final order imposing discipline.
+Failure to respond to a NOI by requesting a hearing is considered a default of your rights, and the HLO may proceed with disciplinary action.
+A NOI that is not responded to within the allotted time will result in the HLO issuing a final order imposing discipline.